-As of today, there are 28 commercial banks in Nepal, 36 development banks, 25 finance companies, and 63 micro-credit development banks, with a total of 5700 branches across the nation.
+With 5700 branches, Nepal has 28 commercial banks as of today.
+There are 36 development banks, 25 finance firms, and 63 micro-credit development banks as of today.
 However, as per the World Bank’s Global Findex Database 2017, 45% of adults are reported to have an account in a financial institution.

 Major reasons for not having an account in Financial Institutions in Nepal: